-December 1, 2017 - NICT, NSCC, and SingAREN, working together have completed a high speed 100G international network linking Singapore, Hong Kong and Japan - infrastructure that will be the backbone of the North to South-East Asia network for international Research and Education Networks (RENs) in the region.
+NICT, NSCC, and SingAREN together have completed a 100-Gbps international network linking Singapore, Hong Kong, and Japan — infrastructure that will be the backbone of the north- to southeast Asia network for international research and education networks (RENs) in the region.

 Figure 1: Asia Pacific Ring (APR).
-The parties to the APR collaboration involves these international research and education networks: SingAREN, NICT, NII, Internet2, WIDE Project, Pacific Wave, and TransPAC.
+The parties to the APR collaboration include these international research and education networks: SingAREN, NICT, NII, Internet2, WIDE Project, Pacific Wave, and TransPAC.

 "This is likely to be just the first of many significant accomplishments over the next few years,” noted Reese, “as it will link the research and education networks of countries bordering the Pacific Ocean, and will begin serving many Pacific Island nations, expanding opportunities for research and education engagement.”

 National Institute of Information and Communications Technology (NICT) www.nict.go.jp/en/

 NICT, as Japan’s sole National Research and Development Agency specializing in the field of information and communications technology, is charged with promoting ICT sector as well as research and development in ICT, which drives economic growth and creates an affluent, safe, and secure society.